Tags:

 Why they call me it I do not know for my name was Day

-For her lips the colour of the roses that down the river, all bloody and wild
+For her lips were the of the roses that grew down the river, all bloody and wild

 My trembling in his sure embrace

-He would be my first man, and with a careful hand, he wiped up the that went down my face
+He would be my first man, and a hand, he wiped up the tears that went down my face

-They me The Wild Rose but my name was Elisa Day
+They me The Wild Rose but my was Elisa Day

 On the second day I brought her a flower

-I said, 'Do you know where the roses grow so sweet and and free?'
+I said, 'Do you know where the wild roses grow so and and free?'

 I nodded my head, as I lay on the bed

-They call me The Wild Rose but my name was Day
+They call me The but my was Day

 Why they call me it I do not know for my name was Elisa Day